 Wednesday Texas Hold'Em No Limit Tournament

-$10 – Placed in Hollywood Casino’s Tournament of Champions Prize Pool
+$10 – Per Buy-In will be Placed in Hollywood Casino’s Tournament of Champions Prize Pool

 Players receive $8,000 or $10,000* in non-value tournament chips.

 *Players have the option to purchase an additional $2,000 in non-value tournament chips for ten ($10) dollars.
 The ten ($10) dollars will be placed in the Dealer toke pool.

 For additional questions please call the Poker Room directly at 630-801-7471.

 Each round will be limited to twenty (20) minutes.